-Know Your Practitioner is your chance to meet our great LMPs and help you decide which one will best suit you.
+Know Your Practitioner is your chance to meet our great LMTs and help you decide which one will best suit you.
 You might even learn something about the practitioner you’re already seeing.
 Our practitioners love building long term relationships with their clients and getting to know their specific needs.

 By the way, do you have a favorite practitioner at The Good Life Massage?
 Leave us a review, and make sure to mention them by name.
 Your review will help others find the treatment they need from the practitioner who’s right for them.
 Plus, it’s a great way to say thank you for a job well done.

-Today we’d like to introduce you to Lisa Matters, LMP.
+Today we’d like to introduce you to Lisa Matters, LMT.
 Lisa’s one of our more experienced massage practitioners.
 She does fantastic work, and we can’t wait for you to try a massage with her.
 Her massage combines a healing touch and a firm command of various modalities, making her one of the more skilled treatment practitioners here.

 Get to know her by reading the interview or watching the video below.